Zeal-Operating-System/ZealOS/README.md

 - For running in a VM: Intel VT-x/AMD-V acceleration enabled in your BIOS settings.
 (Required to virtualize any 64-bit operating system properly.)
 - Working knowledge of the C programming language.

-Every commit contains a "ZealOS-YYYY-MM-DD-HH_MM_SS.iso" in the root of master, which is a timestamped ISO build of that commit.
-Use this ISO for installation: see the Wiki for guides on installing in [VirtualBox](https://github.com/Zeal-Operating-System/ZealOS/wiki/Installing-(Virtualbox)), [VMWare](https://github.com/Zeal-Operating-System/ZealOS/wiki/Installing-(VMWare)), and [bare-metal](https://github.com/Zeal-Operating-System/ZealOS/wiki/Installing-(Bare%E2%80%90metal)).
+To create a Distro ISO, run `build_iso.sh` in the `build/` directory.
+After creating an ISO, see the Wiki for guides on installing in [VirtualBox](https://github.com/Zeal-Operating-System/ZealOS/wiki/Installing-(Virtualbox)), [VMWare](https://github.com/Zeal-Operating-System/ZealOS/wiki/Installing-(VMWare)), and [bare-metal](https://github.com/Zeal-Operating-System/ZealOS/wiki/Installing-(Bare%E2%80%90metal)).

 ### Contributing

-This is basically a read-only repository.
-Everything happens inside the OS, as intended by Terry.
-After you've installed the latest release in a VM and made your changes, you can run the `K.CC` file in the Home/ directory to build a Distro ISO.
-Then, use either the `mnt.sh` or `export.ps1` script to merge your changes & Distro ISO to the repo.
+There are two ways to contribute.
+The first way involves everything happening inside the OS, as intended by Terry.
+After you've built the latest ISO, installed to a VM, made your changes, and powered off the VM, you can run the `sync_repo.sh` script to merge your changes to the repo.

-Alternatively, you can put individual files into a folder, and run `RedSeaISO("MyChanges.ISO", "/Home/Folder");` to package them into an ISO, then use the mount scripts to export the ISO.
+Alternatively, you can edit repo files using an external editor, outside of the OS.

 Afterwards, you can make a pull request on the `master` branch.
-(Make sure to include either the new Distro ISO or package ISO in the pull request, since all other files on the repo are read-only and overwritten each commit: all merges are done manually.)

 ## Background